AdaCore/spark2014/lrm/source/introduction.rst

   use constrained to meet this goal.

 - The language shall offer an *unambiguous* semantics.
-In Ada terminology, this means that all erroneous and implementation-dependent behaviour shall be eliminated.
+In Ada terminology, this means that all erroneous and unspecified behaviour shall be eliminated.

 - The |SPARK| language subset shall embody the largest subset of Ada 2012 that is